kietngt00/UFC/README.md

 - [x] Release code
 - [x] Release evaluation data
 - [ ] Release checkpoints
+- [ ] Provide support data for generation

 ## 🛠️ Environment

-1. This codebase is developed on PyTorch 2.6.0, CUDA 11.8, and Python 3.11
+1. This codebase is developed on PyTorch 2.6.0, CUDA 11.8, and Python 3.11.11

 2. Install other dependencies via ```pip install -r requirements.txt```

+## Datasets
-## Data Preprocessing (Optional)
+#### 1. Data preprocessing (Optional)
 If you want to prepare the spatial conditions for your dataset, please refer to the following files:
 - annotate_data.py: extract condition for tasks different from `densepose`
 - extract_densepose.py: extract densepose condition

+#### 2. Evaluation data
-We release the evaluation data at this [link](https://drive.google.com/drive/folders/1iWwntrxJnGIUlTmnpR9eHqNhaYZETA3M)
+We release the evaluation data at this [link](https://drive.google.com/drive/folders/1iWwntrxJnGIUlTmnpR9eHqNhaYZETA3M).
+After downloading the zip file, it should be extracted and placed in the `datasets` directory.

+#### 3. Support data for generation
+We use 5 condition-image pairs as 5 shots for the image generation process.
+We will push the support data and update the generation code shortly.

 ## Model Checkpoints
 We will replease our checkpoints shortly.